-The only parts of the seal sanctuary where dogs are not allowed are the Butterfly House and the café.
+The only parts of the seal sanctuary in Skegness where dogs are not allowed are the Butterfly House and the café.

 So, for those people who visit Skegness with their dogs and don’t want to leave them in their caravan, why not spend a wonderful day at Skegness Natureland Seal Sanctuary where everyone is welcome.